 Studying medicine, I’d argue, is more about understanding what the math represents.
 How it can be used to measure rates, pressures and flow.
 Things computers or machines will obviously do for you once in the hospital itself.

-But don’t be scared of it.
+Don’t be scared of it.
 And don’t be put off medicine because you feel you’re bad at it.

 Do Doctors Use Math?

 Unless you’re going heavily into research or med-tech, like some of these math-loving doctors, math won’t be a huge area of medical practice.
-Although getting into these residencies – and medical school in the first place (especially in the US where calculus is required) – may, depending on admissions criteria, ask for some math-based educational background.

 Handling lab values too; being able to recognise when they’re outside of the norm etc, is pretty crucial in the role of an effective doctor.
 But even then references are usually supplied.
 And the same applies for measuring or analysing an electrocardiogram (ECG) too.